What you need to do to become a self-funded retiree

-It is important to note that this is not just actual income earned but that the government will ‘deem’ that you are capable of certain earnings whether you are receiving them or not.
+It is important to note that this is not just actual income earned and the government will ‘deem’ that you are capable of certain earnings whether you are receiving them or not.

 For that same couple, the assets they can hold (excluding their family home) before having their aged pension completely cut off is $869,500 (if they are a homeowner) or $1,080,000 (if they are a non-homeowner.

 How do I work out if I’m entitled to a pension?

 In determining your entitlement, the government will review both of these tests and apply the one that provides you with the lowest pension.
 It is also important to mention that these figures regularly change and that there are many exceptions, so it is always worth enquiring with Centrelink before making any decisions.